WebOrigami/docs/content/async-tree/SyncMap.md

 const m = new Map([["a", 1]]);
 m.get("a"); // 1

-const n = Object.create(m);
+const n = Object.create(m); // n extends m
 n.get("a"); // TypeError: get method called on incompatible Object
 ```

-The problem is that the standard `Map` methods specifically check to makes sure that the object they’re applied to was created with a `Map` constructor.
+The problem is that the standard `Map` methods specifically check that the object they’re applied to was created with a `Map` constructor.
 This limits the ways in which a `Map` can be used.

 ### A `Map` is always read/write